-Documenting your experience is the NUMBER ONE thing to remember when dealing with a bully at work.
-If you don't keep track of what is happening, then in the eyes of the law, and other people, it didnt' happen.
+Documenting your experience is the first thing to do when dealing with a bully at work.
+If you don't keep track of what is happening, then, in the eyes of the law and other people, it didn't happen.

 Even if you decide not to pursue recourse, you will rest easier knowing that you could, if you wanted to.
 Documentation is even good for your mental well-being, as you can view evidence that you have not been making these things up.